manvirag/tech_learning_tinkering/lld/solid/liskov_substitution/README.md

 Or

-Superclass shall be replaceable/interchangeable with the objects of its subclass without breaking the application
+Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.

 Car car = new Ford()